AkhilHaroldPeter/Python/Python-Projects/Project2-RockPaper&Scissors/Readme.md

 2. If Python is not installed, you can install it using your distribution's package manager.
 For example, on Ubuntu, you can use `apt`:
 `sudo apt update`
 `sudo apt install python3`

+## Usage
+This project serves as a demonstration of proficiency in using the random module and if statements in Python.
+Additionally, it utilizes an external package called text2art to convert input text into ASCII art.